extratone/bilge/drafts/The State of Mastodon Clients on iOS.md

 ### [Fedi](https://apps.apple.com/us/app/fedi-for-pleroma-and-mastodon/id1478806281)

-Naturally, the app inheriting the work/resources established by Mast and Roma, called Fedi, should be next up for discussion.
+Naturally, the app inheriting the work/resources established by Mast and Roma - known by *Fedi* - should be next up for discussion.
 Hopefully, my relative lack of experience with [Pleroma](https://pleroma.social/) - another ActivityPub-based, federated social network - won't let you down, here.
 After a brief shock from the uniqueness of Fedi's UI passes, one immediately notices how beautifully it is animated, wholly disregarding my [recently-acquired](https://twitter.com/NeoYokel/status/1357394407201398791) preference for as little animation as possible.
 Perhaps more than any other app discussed here, Fedi feels uncannily bespoke in a way which iOS apps almost never do.
 It is undoubtedly the result of a very specific vision - to disregard the whole modern template for social apps and completely reimagine the archetype.
 Personally, I'm not sure if it would be easy to get used to, but my tastes/habits in this regard are very much the result of the past decade of proprietary social apps' blandness.
 Going forward with substantial financial backing and the talents of whoever it was that got it this far, no doubt we should all have very high hopes for Fedi.

 ![DUDU (嘟嘟) for iOS](https://i.snap.as/Kt8ZbQFk.png)